 If the nanny isn’t on duty (getting paid), make sure they aren't working.
 You might like to establish an unbreakable rule that the children are never allowed in the nanny’s room.
 That makes sure they get downtime.
 If it’s a long trip, try to give days off with spending money — and if the holiday is over a weekend, consider a break away entirely, e.g. a hostel room and train fare somewhere close by.

 Things to consider

 You may decide, given all of this, that it’s just not worth it.
 Taking your nanny can be very expensive and not necessarily that much of a stress reliever.
 Ask yourself how much work the nanny will really do — once you add in flights, accommodation, food and pay, you may find yourself paying thousands of pounds for little more than a bit of babysitting!

-Additionally, having an extra person around might feel awkward – even someone who is a big part of your normal day-to-day life.
+Additionally, having an extra person around might feel awkward — even if they're a big part of your normal day-to-day life.
 Some families (and nannies) who get on great when the parents are at work all day, find that they drive each other mad on holiday.

 As an alternative, you could consider hotel babysitters and kids clubs, which can be excellent.
 There are also specialist ‘travelling nannies’ worth checking out if your own nanny is unenthusiastic about the holiday.
 The downside is that the travelling nanny won’t be familiar with your kids and your family.
 But, they’ll definitely be keen, and after all it’s their job to learn fast and make sure you all have a great time while you’re away.